BRGM/ComPASS/conda/README.md

 conda env create -f file.yml [-n my_fancy_name]
 ```

-They come in two flavors:
+They come in several flavors:
 - `compass.yml` defines an environment where you can compile ComPASS
   and which can serve for development purposes
   (you will have first to git clone the ComPASS repository).
-- `compass-latest.yml` is the same environment as above but it will also
+- `compass-latest.yml` is the same environment as above with a fresh
-  install the latest version of ComPASS available on github so that
+  installation of the latest version of ComPASS that will be downloaded
+  from github: at the end of the process you will be ready to
+  run a ComPASS script.
+- `compass-v4.4.1.yml` as above but with ComPASS v4.4.1: at the end of
-  you will be able to readily use it an run a ComPASS script.
+  the process you will be ready to run a ComPASS script with this
+  specific version.